NEW: GOES object now returns 'true' flux (see Important Note about GOES Scaling) October 2020

 All of the commands below assume you have created a goes object called a (either with or without the GUI).

-And remember - any time you want to use the GUI with your existing object, just type
+And remember - any time you want to start the GUI with your existing object, just type

 To set the time interval, and satellite preference: